-An extraordinary dram that reminds me a lot of a single cask expression I acquired at the distillery in 2016.
-Here though, advanced age has somewhat tamed the smoke, though it’s presence can never be forgotten.
+Thoughts: It’s not cheap but the price is probably reasonable, given the age of the whisky.
+It’s an extraordinary dram that reminds me a lot of a single cask expression I acquired at the distillery in 2016.
+Here though, advanced age has somewhat tamed the smoke, though its presence can never be ignored.
 Rich sherry notes make for a sumptuous mouthful that shows just how good the Bowmore dram can be.
 Excellent.

 Cask No. 107.13 – Andalusian Gazpacho